-Slot 2: I/O: Empty = No COM module installed or configured Slot 2:Unsupported = Unsupported COM module installed Slot 2:-I/O Missing = No COM module installed but a COM module is configured Slot 2:+I/O: XzC = z COM module installed but no COM module configured Slot 2:?I/O: XzC = z COM module installed but another COM module configured Slot 2: I/O: XzC = z COM module installed and configured properly

-Slot 3: I/O: ETN300 = ETN300 has been configured through Cscape
+Slot 2: I/O: Empty = No COM module installed or configured Slot 2:Unsupported = Unsupported COM module installed Slot 2:-I/O Missing = No COM module installed but a COM module is configured Slot 2:+I/O: XzC = z COM module installed but no COM module configured Slot 2:?I/O: XzC = z COM module installed but another COM module configured Slot 2: I/O: XzC = z COM module installed and configured properly Slot 3: I/O: ETN300 = ETN300 has been configured through Cscape

-View Protocols
+5.8 View Protocols

-The View Protocols Sub-Menu displays three System Settings, none of which are editable.
+The View Protocols Sub-Menu displays two System Settings, neither of which may be edited.

-As mentioned in Downloadable Serial Communication Protocols section, both the MJ1 (Port 1) and MJ2 (Port 2) serial ports support downloadable protocols.
-To assign a downloadable protocol to an XL4 OCS serial port, select the Protocol Config item in Cscape's Program menu and then setup a protocol for Port 1 or Port 2 (or both).
+As mentioned in 0, both the MJ1/MJ2 (Port 1) and MJ3 (Port 2) serial ports support downloadable protocols.
+To assign a downloadable protocol to an XL7 OCS serial port, select the Protocol Config item in Cscape's Program menu and then set up a protocol for Port 1 or Port 2 (or both).

-In the View Protocols Sub-Menu, the currently downloaded protocol, if any, and its version number are displayed for both Port 1 and Port 2.
+In the View Protocols Sub-Menu, the currently downloaded protocol, if any, and its version number are displayed for each of MJ1, MJ2 COM board and MJ3.